dymaczew/OnTheEdge/EdgeDeviceLab.md

 6. Defined a new Edge Service and attached some constraints to it
 7. Defined an Edge Policy to bind the Node to the Service and looked at the diagnostic evidence.
 8. Observed the new business service deployed to the Edge Device.

+You have experienced how IBM Edge Application Manager can help managing edge devices at scale, using a policy-based autonomous management capabilities.

+This concludes the exercise, but here is some further information to enhance your understanding.

 ### Reset the edge device